 A sport of Old Blush found about 1752.
 This variety does not bloom as frequently as Old Blush. mainly showing a Spring flush and repeating in the Fall.
-Flowers deepen with age.
+Color deepens with age.

-We will have more of these available the first week of August, then another much larger group in September.
-Click on the photo and it will take you to a page where you can enter your email address to be notified when they are added to stock.
 A found rose, this variety is a survivor of Hurricane Katrina.
 It has a major flush in the spring and a smaller secondary flush in the fall.
 A quick growing plant, easily trained.
 Our mother plants, which are 8 years old, now bloom in flushes throughout the year..

 Salet was introduced in 1854 and is from France.
 She has a mild sweet fragrance.
 Repeat varies with the area.
 Some get a good Spring and Fall bloom with occasional repeat in between.
 At the start of the present century this plant won Dowager Queen at more than a dozen rose shows.